 What wheels do I need for skating outside?

 Durometer (or hardness) dictates the best uses for a wheel.
 Your wheels will depend on what type of outdoor skating you plan to be doing.
-For general recreational skating we usually recommend a soft outdoor wheel (78a) for a smoother ride.
+For general outdoor skating we usually recommend a soft outdoor wheel (78a) for a smoother ride.
 However if you are looking for wheels to use in the skatepark you would likely want a harder street/park wheel.
 Please see our outdoor wheel collection for equipment and our wheel guide for recommendations.

 How do I maintain my skates?